 Perhaps you too had hopes and dreams – small or great – that have been shatered by this illness or all the devastating circumstances surrounding it.
 Hopes, plans, or dreams that have now gone awry.

-Making it seem that all hope has faded away.
+And many facing broken dreams which have shattered their lives, making it seem that all hope has faded away.

 Perhaps you’d dreamed of growing old (or older) with your spouse, but this virus took him or her away.
 Or perhaps you’d planned to pay your home off but, because of unemployment, now risk losing it.